janelia-flyem/NeuTu/README.md

     git clone -b <branch> https://github.com/janelia-flyem/NeuTu.git NeuTu

-Here the \<branch\> placeholder should be specified based on which edition you want to compile:
+Here the \<branch\> placeholder should be specified based on which edition you want to build:

 ### Dark Field Edition (neuTube)